Firefighter Interview Questions

-Firefighters are also expected to respond to car accidents to prevent or extinguish fires, and in certain cases, assist at the sites of accidents involving hazardous materials.
+Firefighters are also expected to respond to car accidents to prevent or extinguish fires and assist at the sites of accidents involving hazardous materials in certain cases.
 When not responding to emergencies, firefighters work cohesively to maintain a wide array of equipment.

 A firefighter’s skills should include:

 A high school diploma or GED is necessary for the position.
 Psychological tests and drug screening is required upon acceptance of an application.
-Most fire departments require basic EMT training as well as extensive firefighting training for those who haven’t worked in a similar capacity before.
-A medical and physical exam is also required.
+Most fire departments require basic EMT training as well as extensive firefighting training for those who haven’t previously worked in a similar capacity.
+A medical exam is also required.